aldopando/BellabeatCaseStudy/README.md

 ---

-***Based on the researching, napping can contribute to your overall rest, altohugh it does not provide the same benefits as a complete sleep cycle.
+***Based on the research, napping can contribute to your overall rest, altohugh it does not provide the same benefits as a complete sleep cycle.
 Naps are beneficial for immediate relief from sleepiness and can improve alertness and performance.
 Meanwhile, whether sleep is monophasic or biphasic, it is important to get enough hours of total sleep each day***

 ---